derekn4/EmpatheticLLM/README.md

 - Computes the perplexity metric based on the evaluation loss.
 - Logs evaluation results and writes them to an output file.
 - Returns the evaluation results as a dictionary.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## trltoxic Code: How it works
+This script performs fine-tuning of a language model using the Proximal Policy Optimization (PPO) algorithm to generate less toxic text.
+Hence, "trl" for Transformer Reinforcement Learning.

+Below are some key steps and components of the script:

+### Script Arguments and Configuration
+- The script uses dataclass to define script arguments such as the model name, learning rate, mini-batch size, etc.
+- It uses HfArgumentParser to parse the arguments and configure the PPO training.

+### Dataset Building
+- The build_dataset function is defined to prepare the dataset for training.
+- It loads the data from a CSV file, tokenizes it, filters out short samples, and splits it into training and validation sets.

+### Model Initialization
+- The script loads a pretrained language model for causal language modeling (LM).
+- It then creates a value head for the LM using AutoModelForCausalLMWithValueHead.

+### PPO Trainer Initialization
+- It initializes a PPOTrainer object, which orchestrates the PPO training process.
+- This includes setting up the model, reference model, tokenizer, optimizer, and dataset.

+### Reward Pipeline Setup
+- The script loads a toxicity detection model (RoBERTa) and tokenizer.
+- It defines the generation arguments and output length sampler.

+### PPO Training Loop and Model saving
+- Inside the training loop, it iterates over the dataset and generates responses using the policy model.
+- Sentiment scores (toxicity labels) are computed for the generated responses using the toxicity model.
+- PPO steps are performed to optimize the policy based on the generated responses and rewards.
+- Training statistics are logged, and the model is periodically saved during training.
+- After training, the script saves the trained PPO model.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>